StellaVadis/ssa/OLS_closed.md

 The coefficients $\boldsymbol{\beta}$ obtained from this equation minimize the sum of squared errors, providing the best fit line for the data in the least squares sense.

 ⚠️ If the $X^TX$ is non-invertible, then the OLS may not have a unique solution.
-Then you should consider using the pseudo-inverse or regularization methods like LASSO or Ridge Regression.
+Then you should consider using the pseudo-inverse, gradient descent or regularization methods like LASSO or Ridge Regression.